TheLocust3/budgeting/README.md

    - Only allow deletion of _buckets_ not accounts via the remove bucket endpoint
  - Return real errors from graphql
    - createUser not unique
-   - deleteRule: rule not found
-   - deleteTransaction: transaction not found
-   - deleteBucket: bucket not found
    - createTransaction: source not found
    - createSplitByValue: transaction not found
    - createSplitByValue: bucket not found
-   - deleteManualSource: source not found
    - createLinkToken: as much of an error as we can return
    - exchangePublicToken: as much of an error as we can return
  - Logging